kivy/kivy/doc/sources/gsoc.rst

     Cython constructs.

-    The student would work to finish creating a fully functional Tiled module that supports the full range of maptypes Tiled supports: hex, square, and isometric square tiles.
-This task will likely involve writing both logic and rendering gamesystems.
+    The student would work to finish creating a fully functional Tiled module that supports the full range of map types Tiled supports: hex, square, and isometric square tiles.
+This task will likely involve writing both logic and rendering game systems.
 In addition, the student will be responsible for completing an MIT licensed tmx (the tiled file format) loader for use in KivEnt.